Eleanor Sanghara is a British-Punjabi artist, curator, and cultural producer.

-Sanghara’s practice spans across photography, film, sculpture, installation and community-led engagement.
-Their work engages with forms of refusive performances that often occur in the inbetween spaces of physical and digital production.
-They are particularly interested in the self-coined term ‘glitched-mixed-body’ as a practice of bringing forward anti-colonial perspectives on the imaging of mixed bodies throughout history.
+Sanghara’s practice spans photography, film, sculpture, writing, installation, and community-led engagement.
+Her work engages with forms of refusal that often occur in the in-between spaces of physical and digital production.
+She is particularly interested in the self-coined term ‘glitched-mixed-body’ as a practice of bringing forward anti-colonial perspectives on the (mis)imaging of mixed bodies throughout history.
+Rooted in narratives of fugitivity, forbidden love, and intimacy, her work explores the process of ‘brownness and whiteness becoming Britishness’.
+All of this converges as a site to refigure the relationships between the ‘elsewhere’ and the ‘homeland’, the ‘legible’ and the ‘illegible’.

 Sanghara was the recipient of the Ingram Prize Residency Award, the Barry Martin Award for Experimental Art and the Central Saint Martins’ Dean of Academic Programmes Award.